samschott/maestral/README.md

 [CONTRIBUTING.md](CONTRIBUTING.md) contains detailed information on the expected code style and test format.

 If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Developer account to sign and notarize the bundle.

 ## System requirements

-- macOS 10.14 Mojave or higher or Linux
+- macOS 10.14 High Sierra or higher or Linux
 - Python 3.6 or higher
 - For the system tray icon on Linux:
   - [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator)